LIFE programme: ACE – Action Communautaire pour l'Environnement

-The first Regulation was superseded by Regulation No 2242/87 – ACE II – which ran until July 1991.
+The first Regulation was superseded by Regulation No 2242/87 – ACE II – which operated until July 1991.
 Its scope was widened to include the financing of demonstration projects in the fields of waste, contaminated site restoration and remedial action for land damaged by fire, erosion and desertification.

 In all, the ACE programme funded 53 nature protection and 55 clean technology projects.
 The total cost of these projects during the lifetime of the programme (1984–1991) was ECU 98 million, with the EU providing ECU 41 million, or 44.5 per cent of the total cost.
 In addition, a different budget line was made available from 1988 onwards for 'urgent actions for endangered species'.
 It was not supported by a Regulation but was included in the annual budget of the commission by the European Parliament.
 In total, 50 projects were financed with assistance totalling €3 million under this budget.

 MEDSPA and NORSPA

 Running concurrently with ACE were two programmes supporting environmental projects in two specific regions: MEDSPA (Mediterranean), and NORSPA (northern European maritime regions).
 MEDSPA ran from 1986 to 1991, supporting 198 projects to the tune of ECU 38 million.
 Projects financed covered water resources, prevention of water pollution, waste disposal and – more than 25 per cent of supported projects – conservation of habitats and endangered species.

 NORSPA had a shorter life, running from 1989 to 1991.
 It was a special fund set up in response to particular concerns about the northern European maritime regions, and provided ECU 16 million in funding for 38 projects.
 It prioritised conservation of marine life and integrated management of biotopes, with a particular emphasis on international cooperation and coordination.
 Projects financed included a programme for return of large migratory species such as salmon to the Rhine, which received nearly ECU 5 million, and re-colonisation of eelgrass in shallow coastal waters around Denmark (EU funding of ECU 252,500).